astronautas/astronautas.github.io/_posts/2021-11-28-walrus-operator.md

 The `last_visited_at` variable should not matter after the conditional block.
 The example with the walrus operator signals the intent better.

 I haven't yet used the operator for anything fancier but as syntax sugar for better code clarity.
-RealPython illustrates more uses of the walrus operator e.g. [this one](https://realpython.com/python-walrus-operator/#list-comprehensions) of rewriting a double list comprehension into a single one.
+RealPython illustrates more uses of the walrus operator e.g. [this one](https://realpython.com/python-walrus-operator/#list-comprehensions) of rewriting a double list comprehension into a single one!